Vinit2244/C-shell/README.md

 ## Background processes

 ## Seek
-- If flag -e is provided and only one file is found then a maximum of 9999999 characters will be read and printed as output even if the file is bigger than that
+- If flag -e is provided and only one file is found then a maximum of 100000 characters will be read and printed as output even if the file is bigger than that

 ## Echo
 - Handling echo by myself and not using execvp()

+## Proclore
+- I am considering all the processes spawned by my shell background process only as background process all other processes spawned by the PC terminal is considered as foreground only